chengwei-dev/r-enhanced-viewer/README.md

 # Connect to VS Code
 reviewer_connect()
 # ✓ Connected to REViewer on port 8765
-# Use Cmd+Shift+P → 'REViewer: View Data Frame' in VS Code
 ```

 Then in VS Code:
 1. Open Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`)
 2. Run `REViewer: View Data Frame`
-3. Select a data frame from your R workspace
+3. Select a data frame from the list

 ## Project Architecture